How to Prove Someone Lied in Court

 People tell lies all the time.
 Some tell white lies to make others feel better and others tell malicious lies to make others feel bad.
 However, if there is one place to never tell a lie of any kind, it is on the stand in court where you are bound by oath to tell the truth.
 Yet, taking this oath isn’t a guarantee that someone will tell the truth of the situation.
-In fact, anyone could take the stand and tell bold faced lies about you, something that when done in a criminal trial could result in a guilty verdict.
+In fact, anyone could take the stand and tell bald-faced lies about you, something that when done in a criminal trial could result in a guilty verdict.
 This situation is referred to as perjury, and if someone is caught doing it, they will face criminal charges for it.

 If you know that someone on the stand in your trial is telling a lie and thus perjuring themselves, you never want to accept it.
 However, fighting it through an outburst in court is not the way to go either.
 When you know someone is telling a lie on the stand, your first step should be to tell your lawyer and inform them of the truth of the situation.

-If some takes the stand against you and lies under oath, they can face criminal punishments and their testimony will become invalid in your case.
+If some takes the stand against you and lie under oath, they can face criminal punishments and their testimony will become invalid in your case.
 However, what makes perjury so difficult is that it is often a challenge to prove false.
 Take, for example, someone saying that you threw the first punch in an assault case.
 Testimony that you instigated the violence would be a fairly strong piece of evidence in the trial compared to if the other person swung first and you were defending yourself.
 If they were the sole witness to that fight, their testimony becomes a strong piece of evidence against you.

 However, if their statement is a lie, you need some way to prove that.
 Perhaps a security camera caught the whole fight on video and can prove that witness was lying.
 Suddenly, they can be charged with perjury and your defense against the assault charges becomes stronger.
 The issue is that many people aren’t so lucky.
 There aren’t cameras everywhere and often crimes happen with limited witnesses.
 You cannot just simply state someone was lying without the evidence to prove it false.